missbasri/Political_Bias/README.md

 You can change the CSV file (StemWijzer.csv) to any other file with the same format.
 The model is rate-limited with time.sleep(3) to avoid hitting the API too fast.
 Only the Gemini-compatible API is used here.

+## Comparison Script (combined_runs.csv)
+After collecting the responses from 10 randomized runs, a second script automatically combines and compares all outputs.
+This script:
+- Loads all 10 output CSV files from the outputs/ folder.
+- Extracts only the "Option" answers from each run.
+- Combines them into a single CSV file: combined_runs.csv
+- Adds a "Status" column showing whether all 10 runs gave the same answer ("not changed") or different ones ("changed").
+- Calculates how often "Agree" or "Disagree" appears across all runs and adds:
+    - "Percent_Agree"
+    - "Percent_Disagree"
+This helps analyze the consistency of the LLM's political answers.
+You can find the comparison result here: outputs/combined_runs.csv